 Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial and petroleum production, can also come from gas stations, urban stormwater run-off, and septic systems.
 Radioactive contaminants can be naturally occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the EPA prescribes regulation that limits the amount of specific contaminants in water provided by the public water systems.
+In order to ensure that tap water is safe to drink, the EPA prescribes regulation that limits the amount of specific contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly vulnerable to infections.
-People at risk should seek advice about drinking water from their health care providers.
+People at risk should seek advice about drinking water from their healthcare providers.

 LCWSA also tests your source water for pathogens, such as Cryptosporidium and Giardia.
 These pathogens can enter the water from animal or human waste.
-General information for immunocompromised persons is available on the official Website of the Center for Disease Control at www.cdc.gov/parasites/crypto/gen\gen\info/infect\ic.html or from the Safe Drinking Water Hotline at (800) 426-4791.
+General information for immunocompromised persons is available on the Center for Disease Control website at www.cdc.gov/parasites/crypto/ gen_gen_info/infect_ic.html or from the Safe Drinking Water Hotline at (800) 426-4791.
 This language does not indicate the presence of Cryptosporidium in our drinking water.